 Silicone baking mats are a terrific alternative to parchment paper.
 Pop the mat into a rimmed baking sheet, and you instantly have a nonstick baking (or even roasting) surface that you can use, wash, and reuse.
 (Our winner, the Demarle Silpat Silicone Cookie Baking Mat, is ovensafe up to 500 degrees.)

-Note: This method will not remove the brown spots that these mats acquire over time.
+Follow these steps to make your silicone baking mat look as good as new.
+(Note: This method will not remove the brown spots that these mats acquire over time.)